-was significantly greater at days 4 and 8 compared with that of treated with placebo, and significantly greater percentages of patients treated with besifloxacin had normal bulbar conjunctival injection than did those treated with vehicle at days 4 and 8 (Figure 7).
-Although there was no significant difference in cure rates between besifloxacin and placebo at day 4, besifloxacin cured more patients at day 8 than did placebo (Figures 8 and 9).
-No significant difference was observed in cure rates between besifloxacin and moxifloxacin (Figures 8 and 9).
+Individual clinical outcomes The percentage of patients treated with Besifloxacin who had resolution of ocular discharge was significantly greater at days 4 and 8 compared with that of treated with placebo, and significantly greater percentages of patients treated with Besifloxacin had normal bulbar conjunctival injection than did those treated with vehicle at days 4 and 8 (Figure 7).
+In addition, Besifloxacin cured more patients at day 4 and 8 than did placebo (Figures 8 and 9).
+No significant difference was observed in cure rates between Besifloxacin and Moxifloxacin (Figures 8 and 9).